Illinois Court Records

 IllinoisCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on IllinoisCourtRecords.us are subject to the Terms of Service and Privacy Notice.

 There are three types of criminal violations in the State of Illinois.
-According to the Illinois Justice System, criminal offenses can either be infractions (also called petty offenses), misdemeanors or felonies.
-The classification of a crime will usually depend on the seriousness of the crime.
-The punishment for violations in these different categories also differs in severity as laid out by the Combined Statutes of the Illinois Legislation.
+According to the Illinois Justice System, criminal offenses may be infractions (petty offenses), misdemeanors, or felonies.
+The classification of a crime may depend on the severity of the crime.
+The punishment for violations in these different categories also differs in severity, as laid out by the Combined Statutes of the Illinois Legislation.
 As a general rule, petty offenses are punishable with a fine and no jail time, misdemeanors with an upper limit of 1 year in jail, and felonies with a maximum of life in state prison.
-It is worthy to note that misdemeanors and felonies are punishable by a combination of fines, jail, or prison time.
-Summarily, Illinois crimes are tried on the basis of this categorization.
+It is worth noting that misdemeanors and felonies are punishable by a combination of fines, jail time, or both.
+Thus, Illinois crimes are tried on the basis of this categorization.
+Beyond the classification of records, Illinois law prescribes statutes of limitations that control the time to prosecute in the Prairie State.

 What is a Felony in Illinois?

-Any criminal accusation should be considered severe, but felony crimes are a lot more severe than misdemeanors.
+Any criminal accusation may be considered severe, but felony crimes are a lot more severe than misdemeanors.
 These are the most severe crimes anyone can commit in Illinois.

 In Illinois, the justice system sends convicted felons to one of the state’s prisons after conviction.
-Their sentences could range from anywhere between one year to life-in-prison.
+Their sentences could range from one year to life in prison.
 The severity depends on the circumstances surrounding the crime.

 - The defendant’s criminal history,